VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables: VaR super-additivity

-\end{example} Example~\ref{example:VaRfailssuperadditivity} demonstrates that even in cases where we have (1) counter-monotonic dependence with one non-integrable margin, and (2) two non-counter-monotonic, non-integrable margins, the resulting dependence-margin combination may still exhibit intervals of VaR sub-additivity.
+Example~\ref{example:VaRfailssuperadditivity} demonstrates that even in cases where we have (1) counter-monotonic dependence with one non-integrable margin, and (2) two non-counter-monotonic, non-integrable margins, the resulting dependence-margin combination may still exhibit intervals of VaR sub-additivity.
 Thus, neither a particular dependence structure nor the mere non-integrability of margins is sufficient on its own to guarantee VaR super-additivity.
-In fact, the negative dependence used in part (2) of the example is significantly weaker than full counter-monotonicity.

 This indicates that VaR super-additivity cannot be deduced from dependence alone, nor from marginal tail behavior in isolation.
 Rather, it requires analyzing how the joint distribution interacts with the full set of marginal distributions.
 It is this interaction that determines whether a given random vector $\XX$ belongs to a class for which VaR is guaranteed to be super-additive.